pringshia/tslox/README.md

 - The main Typescript code for the library can be found in the `tslox/` folder.
   - `npm test` will run the tests in `tslox/tests/` to ensure assertions are met.
   - `npm run build` will output the compiled library code into `dist/`.
-- A "test bench" exists, which is a React app interface that allows you to explore and understand the `tslox` library
+- A "test bench" exists, which is a React app that allows you to explore, understand, and prod the `tslox` library through a web interface.
   - Play with the test bench live! [**https://tslox.netlify.app**](https://tslox.netlify.app)
   - `npm run dev` launches the test bench on a local server.
   - `npm run build:webapp` will output the compiled webapp into `dist/`.
 (Useful for deployment and hosting the UI.)